- Migrate WordPress

 In order to start using Staatic to power up your site, some preparations are necessary.
 This guide will cover them step by step.

-This guide will explain the steps necessary to migrate your WordPress installation to another location using the popular WordPress migration plugin Duplicator.
+This guide will explain the steps necessary to migrate your existing WordPress installation to another location using the popular WordPress migration plugin Duplicator.

 Note: If you have a Multisite installation of WordPress and want to migrate all sites at once using Duplicator, this requires Duplicator Pro which is not free.